 Trading currencies online must be facilitated through a forex broker.
 There are many brokers active in this segment of the financial markets, so there is a platform to suit most needs.

-By reading through our guide in full, you should now have a firm overview of what the best UK forex brokers of 2021 offer.
-The platforms that we have discussed all facilitate commission-free trades, heaps of tradable pairs, and a good selection of payment methods.
+By reading through our guide in full, you should have a firm overview of what the popular UK forex brokers of 2021 offer.
+The platforms that we have discussed all facilitate commission-free trades, heaps of tradable pairs, and a vast selection of payment methods.
 Most importantly, they are all regulated by the FCA.